 An Introduction to African Legal Resources

-Following is a brief description of selected African legal resources.
-This guide focuses on regional resources, not country-specific resources.
-Unlike American legal research, few resources are available online.
-Especially for domestic materials, researchers will often have to use materials in print.
-Also, it is more difficult to find very current material.
-Most of the databases are fee-based and available only to members of the Columbia community.
-For additional assistance finding African resources at Columbia's Diamond Law Library, please do not hesitate to contact the reference librarians at the Reference Desk.
+This guide focuses on regional resources, not country-specific resources, often available only to members of the Columbia community.
+For assistance finding African resources at Columbia's Diamond Law Library, please do not hesitate to contact the reference librarians at the Reference Desk.

-African books are located in the Cellar of the law library (see Cellar).
-They are arranged in the Schiller Classification System.
+At Columbia Law School, African scholarship in print, whether monographs or journals, is located in the Cellar of the law library (see Cellar).
+The monographs are arranged in the Schiller Classification System.
 Call numbers begin with the country code, generally beginning with Af. for Africa.
 For example Af.
 Tun. for Tunisia and Af.
 Ug. for Uganda.
 The call number for Egypt is Eg. Find books at the law school using Pegasus, the law school library catalog.
 Using the search by "Hicks/Schiller" call number function can help limit your search to books about a particular country.